-Reading Karate is a friendly karate club based in Reading.
-We are open to people of all ages (children from 5 upwards) and abilities.
+Welcome to Reading Karate.
+We are a friendly karate club based in Reading and we are open to people of all ages (children from 8 upwards) and abilities.

 Karate is great for building confidence and improving concentration, especially with children, and is also good for stress relief.